cjohansen/spasm/Readme.md

 ### Actions

 When the user interacts with the application, it needs to perform some work in response, and most of the time re-render.
-Reapp suggests that an action is an event with some data.
+Spreact suggests that an action is an event with some data.
 This means that the only thing event handlers in React components need to do is to emit an event, which again means less logic inside the components.
-Reapp even goes as far as suggesting that the component shouldn't even know *what arguments* to pass along with the action.
+Spreact even goes as far as suggesting that the component shouldn't even know *what arguments* to pass along with the action.
 This decision is made by `prepareData` (more on this below).